Benjamin5555/Solar-Project/Project/README.txt

 Main running of files that show tasks being completed are in Testing and Experimentation

+RUNALL script can be used to execute all main testing and experimentation files for test purposes

 #####################################      SOURCE FILES (SRC)      #################################

 --->SRC providing a class which implements the main required features and can be used by other code